jperaltac/mandelbrot-deep-zoom/README.md

 - `--y-width` starting height of the sample window in the complex plane.
 Default: `2.5`
 - `--zoom-factor` the factor by which to multiply the window size each frame.
 Choose <1 for zoom in, >1 for zoom out.
 Default: `0.8`
 - `--frames` number of frames to generate.
 Default: `100`
-- `--save-frames` flag to save each frame of the zoom as a separate .png file
+- `--save-frames` flag to save each frame of the zoom as a colormapped .png file
+- `--save-mono` flag to save each frame as a monochrome .png
+- `--frames-path` path to the directory in which to store the individual frames.
+Default: `./frames`
 - `--show-edges` flag to render the edge detection along side the mandelbrot zoom